 - General discipline and procedures to deal with particular problems.

 We assess for, then if appropriate, recommend extra examination time.
 Our counselling psychologists help with anger management, social skills, self-esteem and bullying issues.

-We help children who have developed fears and phobias or obsessive behaviours and we help parents prepare Special Needs Tribunal Hearings.
+We help children who have developed fears and phobias or obsessive behaviours.
 After many years specialising in the needs of children, we can also recommend carefully selected therapists.

 We have specialist experience in:

 - Learning difficulties such as Dyslexia, Dyspraxia and Attention Deficit and/or Hyperactivity Disorders.